-- Building Control £14k Increase in partnership costs due to lack of applications and therefore loss of income.
-The general economic outlook and interest rate rises are having a detrimental effect on building improvements and new builds. - Cattle Market (£13k) latest throughput information from operator is showing income is up which is mainly related to animal auctions. - Development Control £147k Indication that income will be below the expected budget by £110k based on applications received to date.
+- Building Control £42k Increase in partnership costs due to lack of applications and therefore loss of income.
+The general economic outlook and interest rate rises are having a detrimental effect on building improvements and new builds. - Cattle Market (£13k) latest throughput information from operator is showing income is up which is mainly related to animal auctions. - Car Parking (£13k) income has been increasing and exceeding budget in the past few months. - Development Control £147k Indication that income will be below the expected budget by £110k based on applications received to date.
 Potential value could be up to £260k however the forecast has been reduced to reflect the potential for some larger applications which are dependant upon the progress of the MMDR.
 Additional £29k fee claimed by LCC re bio-diversity demands and a further £8k for temporary employment to cover vacancies. - Land Charges £16k Shortfall in income predicted.
 Interest rates for mortgages are thought to be discouraging house purchases. - Environmental Maintenance £12k Tree surveys have identified works required.
-Cost is an estimate. - Parkside (£25k) Additional rental income is expected from temporary use of office space.
+Cost is an estimate. - Parkside (£25k) Additional rental income is expected from temporary use of office space. - Utility Costs £74k latest bills are showing a significant increase in charges linked to the inflationary rises. - Phoenix House (£150k) one off back dated historical service charges for the last five years need to be invoiced to tenants.